bahodge/tomb-of-annihilation/sessions/Session 42.md

 We decend to the third floor and encounter a fungus with eyestalks creeping out. [[Munch]] chops one of the eyestalks as it tries to charm her.
 Other eyestalks appear. [[Merrick]] explores further and finds a jackal carving.
 She looks through it and finds that the death slide from level 2 drops into a chamber with a sarcophagus decorated with [[almiraj]].
 A dwarf enters the room and triggers a pressure plate and is devoured by a swarm of insects.

 We continue down a hallway with 2 tomb guardians. [[Merrick]] is able sneak by. [[Khara]]'s but hits the chain and the tomb guardians are alerted.
+We fight the tomb guardians.

 -  Item usages
 	-